Paul Westerberg: The Replacements

 In the late 1970s, Westerberg was working as a janitor for U.S. Senator David Durenberger, and one day while walking home from work, he heard a band practicing Yes's "Roundabout" in a basement.
 He talked his way into the band by convincing the singer that the other band members — Bob Stinson, Chris Mars and Tommy Stinson — were going to fire the singer.
 The singer quit, and Westerberg joined the group.
 The band was originally called the Impediments, and they played their first gig in the basement of a church, playing to members of a nearby halfway house who did not appreciate their drunken shenanigans.
 They soon changed their name to the Replacements after several venues declined to advertise the band under their original name.

 The Replacements began performing in the Twin Cities punk scene, showcasing Westerberg's songs in a classic rock–friendly punk style.
 The band made three albums and an EP for local label Twin/Tone before signing to Sire Records in 1985.
 They made four albums for Sire, each with a different lineup.

 Despite the jump to Sire, the Replacements never translated their critical success into commercial sales.
 The band broke up in 1991.
 Their final album, All Shook Down, was mainly a Westerberg solo project; there were a number of guest performers and the other three members of the band (including Slim Dunlap, who had replaced Bob Stinson three years earlier to tour in support of Pleased to Meet Me), made minimal contributions.
 Mars left the band soon after the album was released.
 After touring for the album (which was critically well-received) with replacement Replacements, Westerberg and bassist Tommy Stinson went their separate ways.

+The Replacements reunited in 2012, playing several dates at Riot Fest in 2013 and the Coachella Music Festival in 2014.
+The Replacements once again disbanded in 2015.